GameFabric/gswrapper/README.md

 - the game server exited with code `0`, and
 - there either is
-    - no Post-Stop hook set, or
+  - no post-stop hook set, or
-    - no Post-Stop hook condition applies, or
+  - no post-stop hook condition applies, or
-    - Post-Stop hook exited with code `0`.
+  - post-stop hook exited with code `0`.

 For any other situation, the exit code is `1` (error).

 Examples:

 ```
 lvl=info msg="Starting game server" svc=gswrapper
 lvl=info msg="Game server stopped" svc=gswrapper runtimeSeconds=10.007 exitCode=0 exitSignal=-1